cartermeyers/spotipo-support/_posts/2000-01-01-install-in-ubuntu.md

 ## Installation

-Please download corresponding .deb file from out [site](https://www.spotipo.com/download/).
+Please download corresponding .deb file from our [site](https://www.spotipo.com/download/).
 Use the following commands for installation.

 <pre>
   <code class="shell">